amanv8060/tip-calculator/README.md

 > ListView in flutter is nothing but a Widget that  that displays its children one after another in the scroll direction .

-So moving forward you will now add the textfield so that user can input the the Bill Amount and tip percentage , for that we will use `trailing` property of ListTile , what trailing does is display the the widget that you pass to it at the rightmost end of ListTile .
+So moving forward we will now add the textfield so that user can input the the Bill Amount and tip percentage , for that we will use `trailing` property of ListTile , what `trailing` does is display the the widget that you pass to it at the rightmost end of ListTile .

 So we will begin with first ListTile  , we will create a `Container` of  width 60 pixels , we will then create `TextFormField` as its child , so Now TextFormField will only take 60 pixels space in the List Tile .
-Now in the this `TextFormField` we will set the change the default TextAlignment to right using `textAlign: TextAlign.right`  , we will also change the default keyboard that will be shown to user , so that user only sees number keyboard using `keyboardType: TextInputType.number` .
-We will also add a $ symbol at the end of the field , using `decoration: InputDecoration(suffixText: "\$")` We will then set the initial value to bill so that 0 is shown is initially using
+Now in this `TextFormField` we will change the default TextAlignment to right using `textAlign: TextAlign.right` , we will also change the default keyboard that will be shown to user , so that user only sees number keyboard using `keyboardType: TextInputType.number` .
+We will also add a $ symbol at the end of the field , using `decoration: InputDecoration(suffixText: "\$")` .
+We will then set the initial value to bill so that 0 is shown is initially using
 `initialValue: _bill.toString()` .
-Now we will update the variables whenever the data in TextFormField is changed  , for that we will utilise `onchanged` of the TextFormField , it gives us value as a string whenever the value the is changed .
+Now we will update the variables whenever the data in TextFormField is changed  , for that we will utilise `onchanged` callback of the TextFormField , it gives us value as a string whenever the value of TextFormField is changed .
-So will first check if the number is valid number or not using `double.tryparse(value)`   it returns null whenever the value is not a double number .
-So if it is a valid number we will update the variable `_bill` and `_tip` .
+So we will first check if the number is valid number or not using `double.tryparse(value)`  , it returns null whenever the value is not a double number .
+So accordingly if it is a valid number we will update the variable `_bill` and `_tip` .
 So that our first ListTile code now looks like

 ```dart
  ListTile(